Arnold-n/P1P2MQTT/README.md

 **What can I do with it?**

-For now, you can only read the data on the P1/P2 bus.
-Preliminary write support is included but not tested yet.
-Writing to the bus may be a challenge for the more complex heat pumps.
-Write support in this version does not yet contain bus usage detection or colission detection.
-In this stage, you can use this library to view and study the data on the bus, and to monitor various temperatures, flow data, energy consumption, etcetera.
-This would for example enable the calculation of COP values.
+For now, you can only read and write the data on the P1/P2 bus.
+Write support in version 0.0.2 includes a basic bus collision mechanism, which operates on a byte basis (and not on a bit basis).
+Even if a collission is detected, writing will continue.
+You can use this library to view and study the data on the bus, and to monitor various temperatures, flow data, energy consumption, and to send messages to the heat pump and/or to the thermostat.
+This would for example enable the calculation of COP values or switching certain functions.

 **Why did you build this?**